Aditya-021005/Portfolio/src/content/projects/solar-tracker.md

   An automated solar tracking system that continuously orients photovoltaic panels toward the sun to maximise energy capture — a closed-loop control problem where the power spent tracking has to stay well below the power gained.
-year: '2023'
+year: '2025'
-role: Design, firmware, control
+role: Design, control
 status: Prototype
 category: Energy
 order: 10